PokeMMO-Tools/pokemmo-hub/README.md

 Before you can run the website locally you need to create a `.env.development` and populate it with you firebase credentials for your test project.
 You can either create your own firebase project for debugging or try the firebase emulators.

 `NOTE: Setting up the firebase is OPTIONAL.
-Populate fields with fake data if you do not wish to use login functionality.`
+But it is COMPULSORY to have this file.
+Populate the fields with your firebase data, or you can leave it with fake data if you do not wish to use or test login functionality.`
 ```
 GATSBY_FIREBASE_API_KEY="..."
 GATSBY_FIREBASE_AUTH_DOMAIN="..."